grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### The pursuing sub rises and starts to shoot)

-Percy grabbed the painted steel rungs of the ladder up to the control room, feeling old paint fleck off under her fingers where she gripped the rungs excessively tightly.
+Percy grabbed the gray steel rungs of the ladder up to the control room, feeling the old paint fleck off under her fingers where she gripped the rungs excessively tightly.
 She flew up the ladder, cupped her hands around her mouth and yelled up to Hemi, "Contact!
-Rear port quarter!"
+Close rear port quarter!"
 She could hear Hemi repeating the information up to Gregory in the lookout ring.

 Gregory made a motion to pull out the binoculars from under his slicker, but as he looked in the direction Hemi indicated, he realized he did not need them.
 There before him rose a shadowy leviathan, breaking out from the dropping curve of the next wave behind them.
-It was so dark that Gregory would have thought it was literally a leviathan: a whale or a giant squid or something, except as soon as it's huge dorsal area split the surface, two holes appeared in it's back, from which poured out red light, like the eyes of some corrupted pet of hell.
-The shadows of people briefly caused those eyes to blink, and Gregory knew they were moving onto the deck of the sub that was so close it looked like the next wave could drop them on top of the _Prospect_.
+It was so dark that Gregory would have thought it was literally a leviathan: a whale or a giant squid or something, except as soon as its huge dorsal area split the surface, two holes appeared in it's back, from which poured out a bright red glow, like the eyes of some corrupted pet of hell.
+The shadows of people briefly caused those eyes to blink, and Gregory knew they were moving onto the deck of the sub that was so close it looked like the next wave could drop it on top of the _Prospect_.

 Gregory cupped one hand to his mouth and stretched his arm out to point in a gesture that dated back to the dawn of humans venturing out onto water.
 "Hemi!
-The Beast!"
+The foul fuckers with the ram are on us!"

 Hemi turned and looked, and instantly knew the _Prospect's_ only course of action.
 "Dive!"
-He shouted as he pressed the dive alarm button.
+He shouted downward as he pressed the dive alarm button.
 He looked up at Gregory in the lookout ring.
 "We have to dive Gregory!
 Get below!"
 The alarm sounded up to him from below in the control room and all through the depths of the boat.

 Long thin fingers of flame reached out from the submarine behind them and split the darkness between them.
-It was followed instantly by the low, fast cracking sound of heavy automatic weapon fire and the sickening thud of lead slamming into the thick steel of the _Prospect's_ sail and ringing with a clanging echo through the hull of the ship.
+It was followed instantly by the low, fast cracking sound of heavy automatic weapon fire and the sickening thud of lead slamming into the thick steel of the _Prospect's_ sail.
+It rang with a clanging echo down through the hull of the ship.

-Hemi immediately dropped his significant mass to the deck of the bridge, under the fairing of the sail and then lowered himself down through the interior of the sail and into the control room.
+Hemi immediately dropped his significant mass to the deck of the bridge, below the protective ridge of the sail's fairing, and then lowered himself down through the interior of the sail and into the control room.
 He looked up through the open hatch and called loudly for Gregory.

 "Were they fucking firing on us?
 That same fucking sub?"
 Percy asked, furious.